 Behavioral Services

 This page provides information on the delivery of behavioral services through the Developmental Disability waivers in the Commonwealth of Virginia.
-A provider search engine for this service is included, along with professional resources and training videos.
+The THERAPEUTIC BEHAVIORAL CONSULTATION SEARCH ENGINE may help you locate providers of this service, and professional resources and training videos are included for behaviorists and those that want to learn more about behavioral science.
 Additionally, content and resources related to quality reviews of behavioral programming are provided.

 Therapeutic consultation is a service available through the FIS and CL waivers encompassing an array of therapy modalities (i.e. speech/language, occupational therapy, behavioral consultation) that may assist in helping implement a person’s individual support plan.
 In addition to the waiver regulations, the provider manual may be a useful resource for readers (select Developmental Disabilities Waivers).

-The DBHDS/DMAS Practice Guidelines for Behavior Support Plans offers basic guidelines on the minimum elements that constitute an adequately designed behavior support plan for individuals receiving therapeutic consultation behavioral services under the Family and Individual Supports (FIS) and Community Living (CL) Developmental Disability Medicaid waivers in Virginia.
+The DBHDS/DMAS Practice Guidelines for Behavior Support Plans offers basic guidelines on the minimum elements that constitute an adequately designed behavior support plan through the Developmental Disability Medicaid waivers in Virginia.
 See the button below on “Quality reviews” for more information.

-Use this SEARCH ENGINE to locate behaviorists that deliver this service.
+Use the THERAPEUTIC BEHAVIORAL CONSULTATION SEARCH ENGINE to locate behaviorists that deliver this service.

-If you are enrolled with DMAS to provide this waiver service and would like to have your organization’s contact information listed (or updated) on the search engine, please complete this form.
+If you are a provider enrolled with DMAS to provide this waiver service and would like to have your organization’s contact information listed (or updated) on the search engine, please complete this formProviders must be enrolled with DMAS for the therapeutic consultation waiver service to be listed on the search engine.

 There are two primary provider types that deliver therapeutic consultation behavioral services in Virginia: Positive Behavior Support Facilitators (PBSF) and Board Certified Behavior Analysts®/Licensed Behavior Analysts (BCBA®/LBA).